Parsa-Sedigh/microservice-grider/pamphlets/section-4.md

 That is the relationship between load balancer and ingress controller.
 The load balancer is just about getting traffic into our cluster.
 The ingress thing is about routing rules or having some routing config that's gonna send req off to the appropriate cluster IP service which then gonna forward it to the related pod.

-Now we're gonna look at a very specific implemeentation of an ingress controller that we're gonna use inside our app.
+Now we're gonna look at a very specific implementation of an ingress controller that we're gonna use inside our app.

 ## 89-029 Update on Ingress Nginx Mandatory Commands:
 In the upcoming lecture, we will be installing Ingress Nginx.
 In the video, it is shown that there is a required mandatory command that